abdiali9148/Big-Data-Processing/instructions/How_To_Submit.md

 <summary><strong>Why am I so picky about how you submit your homework?</strong></summary>

 0.  **Programming is a detail-oriented activity**.
 The sooner you embrace this fact, the happier you will be.
 1. In the workforce **your boss and coworkers will be just as picky as I am** about how you turn in your work.
 Perhaps more so.
 It is not good enough if your code "just works" on your computer.
-You code needs to "just work" on their computers, too.
+Your code needs to "just work" on their computers, too.
 2. In a large class **every second adds up**.
 If it takes 60 seconds for a grader to figure out how to run each student's submission, then in a class of 120 students two hours is spent just getting started.
 Since there are five projects in this class, we would spend more than an entire work-day on this trivial task.

 </details>